 During a phone interview, you may be asked to do a simple test or respond to a scene of some sort.
 They look for things like your thoughts, your ability to be creative or to think under stress.
 Although it may seem uncomfortable to be silent on the phone, it is acceptable to ask for a moment to think about your answer.

 This time, consider the steps you will take to respond to their tests with peace.
 Try and avoid taking 30 seconds to respond.
-You can try to ask clear questions to understand what you are looking for.
+You can try to ask clarifying questions to understand what you are looking for.
 Enter questions to confirm you address each part.

 Example Answer: Employers explain that they want to give you ideas for marketing local events on a neutral budget and with which companies they can partner.
 For this scenario, you can explain that grassroots marketing is both affordable and effective with local events.
 You will invest in face-to-face strategies and a bold, teaser-style social media campaign.
 To help you find the word, you provide examples of a few local companies with similar missions or similar industries.